50+ [REAL-TIME] Automation Anywhere Interview Questions and Answers

 A headless browser operates without a graphical user interface (GUI), enabling automated testing and web scraping without displaying the browser window.
 Testers employ headless browsers to expedite testing processes, conserve system resources, and execute tests in environments lacking graphical interfaces, thereby enhancing efficiency and scalability in automation testing.

-24. How do you integrate automated tests with CI/CD pipelines?
+24. What steps are involved in integrating automated tests with CI/CD pipelines?

 Ans: